College of Arts, Science, and Education

 Graduate Degrees

-Counselor Education (Masters of Education Degree)
+Counselor Education (Masters of Education [MEd] Degree)

-Instruction and Learning (Masters of Science Degree)
+Instruction and Learning (Masters of Science [MSEd] in Education Degree)

-Office: Cowan Hall Room 105A
+Office: Cowan Hall Room 309

-The programs of Arts and Sciences prepare students to think, read, and write critically and to understand language and literature, philosophy, music, art, drama, English, economics, geography, history, math, Native American studies, political science, the sciences, and sociology.
+The programs in Arts and Sciences prepare students to think, read, and write critically and to understand language and literature, philosophy, music, art, drama, English, economics, geography, history, math, Native American studies, political science, the sciences, and sociology.
 The liberal arts curricula present the historical and creative foundation of cultural heritage.

 Advising Information